 Sweet Slurpee – In this science lab kids will learn how to use a little ice and salt to make themselves a sweet slurpee treat.
 This heat transfer activity takes a bit of time but the results are a hit every time.

 Making Butter – Need an arm workout?
 Get your busy kids putting that energy to good use as they shake, shake, shake their way to some delicious, homemade butter.

-How Yeast Works in Bread – After making butter it’s time to bake some homemade bread to pair with your delicious butter.
+Bread Science – After making butter it’s time to bake some homemade bread to pair with your delicious butter.
 We have made bread so many different ways, just pick the one that’s perfect for you and learn math, chemistry and more.
 Plus fresh baked bread tastes incredible!